brightspot/react-examples/marked-text-advanced/README.md

-# MarkedText
+# MarkedText - Advanced

-This example highlights how to use JS Classes and the Brightspot GraphQL API to create content with a Rich Text Editor (RTE) field and then retrieve that field to render in a front-end application.
-This example demonstrates the use of the Brightspot MarkedText library.
+This example highlights how to use JS Classes and the Brightspot GraphQL API to create content with a Rich Text Editor (RTE) field and then retrieve that field to render in a front-end application and demonstrates the use of the Brightspot MarkedText library.
+The RTE will also be able to handle images and external content.

 ## What you will learn